 - a. the cost of all phone calls to UK landlines or UK mobile phones whilst within the UK; - b. the cost of all text messages to UK landlines or UK mobile phones whilst within the UK and - c.
-2GB (iPhones) of data usage per month.
+4GB of data usage per month.

-All costs associated with calls, texts or data usage, outside of that detailed above are met by the Councillor and are deducted, at source, on a monthly basis from their basic allowance.
+All costs incurred by calls, texts or data usage, outside of that detailed above, are met by the Councillor and deducted the following month from the Councillor's basic allowance.

-Hands free mobile phone equipment - The Council will contribute towards the cost of purchase and installation of hands free mobile phone equipment on the following basis;-
+Hands free mobile phone equipment

+The Council will contribute towards the cost of purchase and installation of hands free mobile phone equipment for use in the Councillors' cars on the following basis;-

-- Reimbursement will be made in respect of the costs of installation of the equipment in the Councillor's own private vehicle and shall be subject to the submission of appropriate receipts - Councillors may claim such reimbursement twice per Council term - The maximum amount of reimbursement on each occasion to be £250.00.
+- Reimbursement will be made in respect of the costs of installation of the equipment in the Councillor's own private vehicle and shall be subject to the submission of appropriate receipts - The maximum amount of reimbursement on each occasion to be £250.00.